apache/nuttx/configs/flipnclick-sam3x/README.txt

        reconfiguration process.

-  2. Unless stated otherwise, all configurations generate console output on UART0 which is available both on the USB virtual COM port and on the PWML connector (see the section "Serial Consoles" above).
+  2. Unless stated otherwise, all configurations generate console output on USART0 which is available either on the Arduion Shield connector or on mikroBUS A as described above in the section entitled "Serial Consoles".

   3. Unless otherwise stated, the configurations are setup for Cygwin under Windows:

      Build Setup:
        CONFIG_HOST_WINDOWS=y   : Microsoft Windows
-       CONFIG_WINDIWS_CYGWIN=y : Cygwin under Windoes
+       CONFIG_WINDIWS_CYGWIN=y : Cygwin under Windows

   3. All of these configurations are set up to build under Windows using the "GNU Tools for ARM Embedded Processors" that is maintained by ARM